Common cockle: As food

+This species is also used in aquaculture in the UK, the Netherlands and Portugal.
+However, production has not been stable; for example, production fell from 107,800 tons in 1987 to 40,900 tons in 1997.

+In culture

 Cardial ware is the name of the Neolithic pottery from maritime cultures that colonized Mediterranean shores c.
 6000 – 5,500 BC, this name being based upon the old binomial name of the species: Cardium edule.

 In the 1800s, a song called "Molly Malone" was first published (also known as "Cockles and Mussels"), later becoming the unofficial song of Dublin, Ireland.
 The lyrics describe Molly Malone selling the common cockle in the streets of that city.